Updated on January 15, 2025

 How Addictive is Heroin?

+Heroin is highly addictive.
 Many heroin users develop a substance use disorder (SUD).
-This happens when continued drug use causes various life issues.
+This happens when continued drug use causes a tolerance.

 • Persistent hacking cough